gsjurseth/apigeeOrgAdmin/README.md

 Used to administrate apigee organizations: orgs, pods, apis, developers ... all of it.

 # Example usage
-Assuming you've only git cloned this source you can simply do the following
->npm install

->node lib/cli.js -o acme -b http://{managementServerHost}:{managementServerPort} -u user@mail.com -c export -d ~/testDest
+>apigeeOrgAdmin -o acme -b http://{managementServerHost}:{managementServerPort} -u user@mail.com -c export -d ~/testDest

+Or you can leave off the -b and it will assume the apigee cloud

 # Options
 Pretty straightforward options